Mindful Living

 Creating a sanctuary within is not about retreating from life, but about remembering who you are within it.

-It costs nothing, requires no tools, and offers you something the outer world often cannot: presence, peace, and perspective.
+It costs nothing, requires no tools, and offers something the outer world often cannot: presence, renewal, and perspective.

-Try it tonight.
+Tonight, try it for yourself.
 Light a candle.
 Sit quietly.
 Close your eyes.
 Breathe.

 Go home—not to a place, but to yourself.